 American Express Platinum Card

-The American Express Platinum card offers 30,000 points on sign up after spending £2,000 within three months with the same earnings rate as the Gold Card.
+The American Express Platinum card offers 30,000 points on sign up after spending £2,000 within three months.
+You also earn Membership Rewards at the same rate as the Gold card.

 Pro: Generous sign up bonus